wp-plugins/websimon-tables/readme.txt

 If you want to see screenshots of this plugin please visit http://websimon.se/websimon-tables

 == Changelog ==

+= Version 1.3.4 =
+* Changed - Removed some information
+* Bug fix - changed install function.
+* New Feature - Added support for gradients in IE10+

 = Version 1.3.3 =
 * New Feature - Added a beta feature to import .csv files to a table